top of page

 Atmosphere 2

 One wouldn’t expect an elaborate game day presentation here at Veteran’s Memorial Park.
 The Sacred Heart staff set up shop in a pop-up tent behind home plate.
-From here, the student interns play music between innings (quite a surprise), give lineup and PA announcements, and operate the smallest scoreboard you’ve ever seen, which is set up beyond the right field fence.
-It’s hard to make out from many spots around the diamond.
+From here, the student interns play music between innings and keep the streaming services updated.
+The PA announcer does a nice job with lineups on surprisingly clear temporary speakers.
+A new scoreboard in right field displays basic game information.

 Fans fill up the small bleachers behind home plate or set up their lawn chairs on the hill on the first base side of the diamond.
-It’s a relaxing place to catch a game, and many fans bring their dogs to bask in the sun on a warm spring day.
-It’s exactly the kind of atmosphere you would expect at a small community ball field such as this.
+It’s a nice vantagepoint from which to catch a game, and many fans bring their dogs to bask in the sun on a warm spring day.
+It’s exactly the kind of low-key atmosphere you would expect at a small community ballfield such as this.

 Neighborhood 2

 Sacred Heart University is located in the affluent Connecticut suburb of Fairfield.
-Veteran’s Memorial Park is located across the street, about a mile from the campus in the neighboring city of Bridgeport.
+Veteran’s Memorial Park is located across the street, about a mile from the campus in the adjacent city of Bridgeport.

 Adjacent to the Sacred Heart campus is the Discovery Museum and Planetarium.
 This attraction features rotating exhibits and interactive educational displays.
 JP’s Diner, a 50s style full-service restaurant, is located on campus next to the William Pitt Center and Campus Field.
-If arriving early enough for a weekend game, locals rave about the breakfast sandwiches at The Tasty Yolk, a food truck that sets up shop on Park Avenue.
+If arriving early enough for a weekend game, locals rave about the breakfast sandwiches at The Tasty Yolk, one of many food trucks that set up shop on Park Avenue.
 Visiting fans looking for some physical activity after a Sacred Heart game can check out the disc golf course at Veterans Memorial Park or the zip lines at Discovery Adventure Park.

 Fans 2